 121. If df = 2, the chi-square distribution has a shape that reminds us of the exponential.

-11.10: Chapter Homework is shared under a not declared license and was authored, remixed, and/or curated by LibreTexts.
+This page titled 11.11: Homework is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.